How can I stop my Amazon ECS service from failing to stabilize in AWS CloudFormation?

 Update the desired count of the service

-You can update the desired count of the service to your original value with either the AWS Command Line Interface (AWS CLI) or Amazon ECS console.
+You can update the desired count of the service to your original value with either the AWS CLI or Amazon ECS console.

 1. To describe the service and list the service events, run the following command: